cesmii/API/Demos/simulator/readme.md

 `control + c`

 # Gateway
 The Gateway functions as a "connector" from MQTT to the SM Innovation Platform, pumping data from a simulator to the Platform.

+## Config
+* Uses same config.py as Simulator, but update the SMIP section to match your GraphQL Authenticator.
+* Update line 16 to match the Attribute id to update in the SMIP
+  * Hard-coding is sad.
+We need to query for and/or create the equipment instance, then find the attribute to update programmatically.

+## Run
+`python3 gateway.py`